charlie-chester/tado_optimiser/README.md

-#  Tado Heating Control
+#  Tado Optimizer
-Tado Heating Control Add-on
+Tado Optimizer Add-on

-This add-on can be used with Home Assistant to run Tado Heating Control
+This add-on can be used with Home Assistant to run Tado Optimizer